-Investments of the University's endowment funds are real property held for investment of \$7,704,000 and pooled funds (cash and investments) invested with the UNCCIF of \$95,357,488 (includes \$14,178,476 of Athletic Foundation restricted funds).
+Investments of the University's endowment funds are real property held for investment of \$6,149,636 and pooled funds (cash and investments) invested with UNCCIF of \$96,354,344 (includes \$15,220,471 of Athletic Foundation restricted funds).
 Non-real property investments of the University's endowment funds are pooled, unless required to be separately invested by the donor.
 If a donor has not provided specific instructions, state law permits the Board of Trustees to authorize for expenditure the net appreciation, realized and unrealized, of the investments of the endowment funds.
-Under the "Uniform Prudent Management of Institutional Funds Act" (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
-However, a majority of the University's endowment donor agreements prohibit spending of nonexpendable balances and, therefore, the related nonexpendable balances are not eligible for expenditure.
+Under the Uniform Prudent Management of Institutional Funds Act (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
+However, a majority of the University's endowment donor agreements prohibit spending of nonexpendable balances and therefore the related nonexpendable balances are not eligible for expenditure.
 During the year, the Board did not appropriate expenditures from eligible nonexpendable endowment funds.

 Investment return of the University's endowment funds is predicated on the total return concept (yield plus appreciation).
 Annual payouts from the University's endowment funds are based on an adopted spending policy, which limits spending to 80% of the prior year's spending adjusted for inflation, plus 20% of 4.5% of the average of the prior three years' market values as of December 31 each year.
 If current year earnings do not meet the payout requirements, the University uses accumulated income and appreciation from restricted, expendable net position endowment balances to make up the difference.
-At June 30, 2019, accumulated income and net appreciation of \$35,562,875 was available to be spent, of which \$23,659,610 was classified in net position as restricted expendable for scholarships, fellowships, and endowed professorships, as it was restricted for these specific purposes.
-The remaining \$11,903,265 was classified as unrestricted net position.
+At June 30, 2020, accumulated income and net appreciation of \$34,928,605 was available to be spent, of which \$23,117,377 was classified as restricted expendable net position, as it is restricted for specific purposes.
+The remaining \$11,811,228 was classified as unrestricted net position.